Menu

 • Recognition of constitutional environmental rights can lead to the enactment of stronger environmental laws and provide a safety net to protect against gaps in statutory environmental laws.

-• It can raise the profile and importance of environmental protection as compared to competing interests such as economic development.
+• It can raise the profile and importance of environmental protection compared to competing interests such as economic development.

-• Environmental rights may lead to better environmental performance from the State and private companies.
+• Environmental rights may lead to better environmental performance from the state and private companies.

 • It can lead to an increase of public participation in decisions that entail a danger for the environment, as well as stronger demands for accountability to the government and private enterprises.